VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ### 🖐 Requirements

-Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under [Installation Requirements](https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met).
+Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under [Installation Requirements](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).

 **Supported Strapi versions**:

-- Strapi v3.6.8 (recently tested)
+- Strapi v4.0.2 (recently tested)
-- Strapi v3.x

-(This plugin may work with the older Strapi versions, but these are not tested nor officially supported at this time.)
+(This plugin is not working with v3.x and not may work with the older Strapi v4 versions, but these are not tested nor officially supported at this time.)

 **We recommend always using the latest version of Strapi to start your new projects**.